egavrev/mytrackerai/README.md

 - [X] Load all types from DB make reference in DB, like topic, domains etc
 - [X] Clean all topics/domains/sensations.
 - [X] Configuration add CRUD
-- [ ] show tables entries with icons and in sentiment colors - https://streamlit-emoji-shortcodes-streamlit-app-gwckff.streamlit.app/
+- [X] show tables entries with icons and in sentiment colors - https://streamlit-emoji-shortcodes-streamlit-app-gwckff.streamlit.app/
 - [ ] On changing date refresh all for week in which this date is located.
 - [ ] Add planning for the self development activity.
 - [ ] print your status for weekly activity in case you are reaching targets.
-- [ ] add for each entry prossibility to add voteings for entry to add more weight to it
+- [ ] add for each entry prossibility to add voings for entry to add more weight to it

 #### Version 0.2

 - [ ] add all data to vector for embedings using sqlite-vss
+- [ ] use text improvement feature for text you are entering
 - [ ] Updation in the summary dashboard for an elaborate overview of progress.
 - [ ] In reports add categories to group and summarize my items.
 - [ ] Connect to LLM with options to summarize my activity for a week.